Skip to main content

 Course summary

 Are you passionate about helping children and young people?
-BSc (Hons) Children’s and Young People’s Nursing Practice will prepare you for a rewarding career in children’s nursing.
+This course will prepare you for a rewarding career in children’s nursing.

-You’ll learn how to care for children and young people in community, acute, and critical care settings, gaining confidence through hands-on experience.
-Taught by expert practitioners, you’ll build the skills needed to support children with a range of health needs, including long-term conditions.
+You’ll learn how to care for children and young people in community, acute, and critical care settings.
+Our expert practitioners will teach you how to support children with various health needs, including long-term conditions.

 On successful completion of the course, you’ll be eligible to register as a children’s nurse with the Nursing and Midwifery Council (NMC).
-With high employability, you can work in a range of settings across the UK and internationally, including:
+With high employability prospects, you can work in various settings across the UK and internationally, including:

 • Hospitals